-As if the teaching vocation is not hard enough the way it is, teachers are also handed the additional responsibility of a little parenting on the side.
-It’s no big deal when you’re lucky enough to teach a class of generally well-behaved students, but when this is not the case, you find yourself doing more disciplining than actual teaching.
+As if the teaching vocation is not hard enough the way it is, teachers are handed the additional responsibility of some parenting on the side.
+This added duty is no big deal when you’ve been blessed with a class of generally well-behaved students, but when this is not the case, you’ll realize that your job has become more about disciplining than teaching.

-Now, you might be thinking about the cards you’ve been dealt in the troublesome student department, and if you’ve got many of them, then that’s bad news.
-But even then,the good news is that you’re not alone and that there are a few simple ways to deal with each and every one of them.
+Now, you might be thinking about the cards you’ve been dealt in the troublesome student department.
+The good news is that you’re not alone and that there are a few simple ways to deal with every problematic student.

 1- Mr/Mrs. Know-It-All

 They are convinced they know more than you do and they’re there every single day to prove it to you and the entire class.
 They have already scanned the curriculum for mistakes and they will interrupt you and their colleagues mid sentence to point out where they think you have gone wrong.
-Those folks can make the learning experience for your students a living hell and can keep you on your toes when you really need not be.
+Those folks can seriously compromise the learning experience for your students and they will keep you on your toes when you really need not be.